 Artwork on the Bridge

-Along the Bridge, there are several different displays of artwork.
-The first display you will see (coming from Pacific Avenue) is the Seaform Pavilion—a glass ceiling filled with 2,364 bits and pieces of glass.
+Starting from the Pacific Avenue side, the first display you will see is the Seaform Pavilion—a glass ceiling filled with 2,364 bits and pieces of glass.
 These pieces come from different types (called series) of glass Chihuly makes.
 The walls of this area are darkened so that you can look up and experience the glittering pieces of glass more fully.
 This is a great place for a unique selfie.

 The most prominent display here are the two towers of blue called the Crystal Towers.
 These are not pieces of glass, but instead a type of plastic called Polyvitro.
 The pieces are hollow and there are a total of 63 individual pieces in each tower.
 These are especially stunning on clear, sunny days.